hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

     plt.ylabel('Weight of psips')

+.. [review] - JSS: 'encourage' makes it sound like there's a bias where really it's a reweighting scheme.

 To overcome this [Blunt14]_ invented an importance sampling scheme to encourage psips to stay on or near the diagonal by penalising spawning moves away from excitation levels.
 This is justified as typically the majority of the weight contributing to most physically significant observables originates from the determinants at lower excitation levels which we wish to sample more regularly.

-Practically this amounts to first running a calculation with the `find_weights` option.
+Practically this amounts to first running a calculation with the ``find_weights`` option.
 This will output the importance sampling weights necessary as input for the production calculation.
-It is worthwhile to run the calculation for a few `beta_loops` to ensure the weights are fluctuating too much, and also check they don't fluctuate too much with the `target_population`.
+It is worthwhile to run the calculation for a few ``beta_loops`` to ensure the weights are fluctuating too much, and also check they don't fluctuate too much with the ``target_population``.
 The algorithm currently tries to ensure that the number of walkers on each excitation level is roughly constant once the ground state is thought to have  been to be reached.
-The iteration number where this is deemed to have been reached is controlled by the `find_weights_start` option.
+The iteration number where this is deemed to have been reached is controlled by the ``find_weights_start`` option.

 For this system we do

+.. [review] - JSS: heisenberg_find_weights.out is a gzipped file (despite the name).

 .. code-block:: bash

     $ aprun -N 1 hande.x heisenberg_find_weights.lua > heisenberg_find_weights.out

+.. [review] - JSS: Copying?!
+By hand?!
+Eek!
+Perhaps we should make this easier -- print out a lua table?
+.. [review] - JSS: The weights vary somewhat each beta loop.
+How important are the exact values?

 Copying the final iteration's weights from the output file we can check the effect of importance sampling by doing running the following input file: